 RUTH ELLEN COMER

 Ruth Ellen Comer (1909-1995) was the daughter of Charles Benton Comer and Mary Aldrich Comer.
 She graduated from Mooresville High School and Butler University School of Music and further studied music at the University of Southern California.
 She was a professional musician, playing piano, pipe organ, and accordion.
 She was best known as a member of the musical group, Maria Karson & Her Musicales (1940s), who appeared on national radio and played a variety of clubs and hotels across the country.
 Click the photos above (or click here) to learn more about this gifted lady.

 A “TREASURE TROVE” OF MOORESVILLE HISTORY

-The library’s Indiana Room has a variety of free handouts summarizing some of Mooresville and Morgan County’s local history.
-Click the links below to see each handout (or, in some cases, video).
+The library’s Indiana Room has a variety of free digitized resources summarizing some of Mooresville and Morgan County’s local history.
+Click the links below to see each item.